mad-lab-fau/smart-toothbrush/README.md

 # Contributing
 We welcome contributions to the Smart Toothbrush project!
 To contribute, please fork this repository and submit a pull request with your changes.
+If you run into any issues or have any questions, please open an [issue on Github](https://github.com/mad-lab-fau/smart-toothbrush/issues).
+If you are using the Smart Toothbrush in your research or project, we would love to hear about it and link your work here!

 # License
 The Smart Toothbrush is licensed under the MIT License.
 See the LICENSE file for more information.